 Boat rental in Puerto Rico, one of the most beautiful jewels of the Antilles, is one of the best ways to experience countless activities under the sun, and to admire white sands, dive into turquoise waters and observe thousands of reefs in the company of your loved ones.
-In addition to its beaches, Puerto Rico has a wealth of landscapes and ecosystems such as dry and wet forests and mountains.
+In addition to its beaches, Puerto Rico has a wealth of landscapes and ecosystems such as dry and wet forests and Boat Rental in Puerto Rico

-If you rent a boat in Puerto Rico and head north of the island, you will arrive at Porta Atlántico, there golf lovers will find some of the best playgrounds in the world surrounded by the Atlantic Ocean.
+If you rent a boat in Puerto Rico and head north of the island, you will arrive at Porta Atlántico, where golf lovers will find some of the best playgrounds in the world surrounded by the Atlantic Ocean.
 From there, you can sail northwest and reach the coastal area of the city of San Juan.
 In the largest capital of the Caribbean, the picturesque architecture of the walled city of Old San Juan and numerous international designer clothing stores stand out.

 Puerto Rico has a tropical climate, warm and humid, with an average annual temperature of 26ºC both on land and at sea.
 Wow!
 Precipitation is more common in the months from May to October.
 The driest months are January and April.
 The northern Atlantic zone is rainier than the southern region, which swims in the Caribbean Sea.
 Finally, it is advisable to keep in mind that the hurricane season includes the months of August, September, October and November.